revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- `@RequestMapping` annotation in Spring MVC has a String[] value parameter, so we can specify multiple values like below to return index view from controller class as below:
+- `@RequestMapping` annotation in Spring MVC has a String[] value parameter, so we can specify multiple values like the below to return the index view of the rom controller class as below:
 ```java
 @RequestMapping(value={"/", "welcome"})
 public String homePage(){